More Photos

 51 KM

-Enjoy a relaxed breakfast and further explore this fantastic UNESCO city before making your onward journey.
+Enjoy a relaxed breakfast and explore more of this fantastic UNESCO city before making your onward journey.

 Meals